-Seahawks roster projection: Rise of C.J.
-Prosise makes the guessing that much harder
+Analysis: Projecting the Seahawks’ 53-man roster after their third preseason game

 RUNNING BACKS

 Cut: J.D.
-McKissic, Xavier Turner, Bo Scarbrough
+McKissic, Xavier Turner, Bo Scarbrough.

-Comment: Okay, so I’m back on the C.J.
+Comment: OK, so I’m back on the C.J.
 Prosise bandwagon after his game against the Chargers.
 What Seattle saw in that game is why they have held on to Prosise through all the injuries, and will likely convince the Seahawks that if they waive Prosise he will get claimed.
 Players such as McKissic and Scarbrough probably wouldn’t be (and Scarbrough has practice squad eligibility, as well as having been injured of late).

 RECEIVERS